 Asphaltenes, Heavy Oils, and Petroleomics, co-edited by Oliver Mullins, Schlumberger Wireline reservoir domain champion and scientific advisor based in Houston; Eric Y. Sheu, Science Advisor, Lawrence Livermore Laboratory, California; Ahmed Hammami, Schlumberger New Venture Director, Advanced Technology Centre, Edmonton; and Alan G. Marshall, professor of Chemistry, Florida State University, promotes a new paradigm in reservoir understanding.

-In this interview, Mullins explains how he and his partners envision using the "petroleome" of crude oil to address reservoir issues.
+Mullins explains how he and his partners envision using the "petroleome" of crude oil to address reservoir issues.

 What is the meaning of "petroleomics"?